-GW Water has six long-term performance indicators (P.I.s): water quality, security of supply, environmental management, customer service, business efficiency and health and safety.
-Each P.I. has related objectives and targets.
-Details of our long-term objectives for each P.I. and performance against the short-term targets for 2002/03 are published on pages 21 to 24 of this report.
-Greater Wellington Regional Council's current 10-Year Plan, incorporating its 2003/04 Annual Plan, documents targets for each P.I. for the next three years.
-The 10-Year Plan is available from the Council's Internet site or by contacting us (see page 1).
+GW Water has six long-term performance indicators (PIs): water quality, security of supply, environmental management, customer service, business efficiency, and health and safety.
+Each PI has related objectives and targets.
+Details of our long-term objectives for each PI and performance against the short-term targets for 2002/03 are published on pages 22 to 25 of this report.
+Greater Wellington's current 10-Year Plan, incorporating its 2003/04 Annual Plan, contains targets for each PI for the next three years.
+The 10-Year Plan is available from the Council's Internet site or by contacting us (see back cover).